ruby-association/prep-test/gold.md

 A bare `rescue` statement matches `StandardError` and its descendents.
 As such, it will not match any exceptions which inherit from the `Exception` base class directly.

-Within a single `begin/end` block, only the the first matched `rescue` clause will be run, even if there are multiple clauses that match.
+Within a single `begin/end` block, only the first matched `rescue` clause will be run, even if there are multiple clauses that match.

 -----------------------------------------------------------------